 In emergency situations, students should use the phone in the main office to make phone calls.
-Students are not permitted to use personal devices during class time or seminar to make phone calls.
 Telephone messages to students will not be delivered during the day except in cases of a real emergency.

 Parental Release of Photographs for Media Use